Meet the Fockers: Production

 Twins Spencer and Bradley Pickren were cast as Little Jack.
 The twins' mother was a pediatric nurse who had taught them sign language from birth, although they had to learn a few additional signs specifically for the movie.
 As was common in the film industry, the casting of twins in a child role allowed the producers to work within the limitations on how many hours children are allowed to work, and swap in a fresh sibling if one of them unexpectedly became tired or upset.
 Although the Pickren twins performed exceptionally well on-set most of the time, they were never at ease with actor Ben Stiller after doing the head-butting sequence.
 Although the head-butt itself was a digitized effect, Stiller had to pretend to be hit by grabbing his face, cursing loudly and smearing fake blood under his nose, all of which was upsetting to the Pickrens.

 As part of building the character Roz Focker, the crew consulted sex experts Jennifer and Laura Berman.
 The Bermans advised them of the difficulty that people in their profession face with not exposing their children to too much sexual knowledge too soon, an idea that was worked into the film.

 Reception

 Critical response

 Rotten Tomatoes reports that 38% of 164 sampled critics give Meet the Fockers positive reviews, with an average rating of 5.20/10.
 The site's consensus is: "Talented cast is wasted as the movie is content with recycling jokes from its predecessor, Meet the Parents."
 At Metacritic, which assigns a weighted average score out of 100, with reviews from mainstream critics, the film received an average score of 41, based on 34 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average rating of "B+" on a scale of A+ to F.

+Todd McCarthy of Variety explained that "the gap between the first and second installments isn't as gaping as with, for instance, Analyze This and Analyze That, but the laughs Fockers generates are the type you feel embarrassed about almost immediately afterward."